pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 With Angular 2 [being almost ready for release](https://splintercode.github.io/is-angular-2-ready/), it is definitely time to start experimenting with it.
-If you are out of ideas what to build after completing the main Angular 2 tutorial, this guide is an excellent supplemental material that will deepen your knowledge in the new framework without going into too advanced techniques.
+If you are out of ideas for what to build after completing the main Angular 2 tutorial, this guide is an excellent supplemental material that will deepen your knowledge in the new framework without going into too advanced techniques.

-In this guide, you are going to build an Angular 2 app that loads data from Reddit's [/r/wallpapers](https://www.reddit.com/r/wallpapers/) thread.
+In this guide, you are going to build an Angular 2 app that loads data from Reddit's [/r/wallpapers](https://www.reddit.com/r/wallpapers/) community.
 In the end, you'll have a wall of beautiful images that scrolls infinitely.
 Sounds cool, doesn't it?
 On top of this, here is what you are going to learn:

 - Setting up Angular 2 with Webpack
-- Loading data from extrnal services
+- Loading data from external services
 - Using components to transfer and render data
 - Using external components